KaramiMostafa/ML-for-Radiogenomics/docs/Master_Thesis_Radiogenomics_Brain.md

 - [ ] trying kaggle score (considering subission sample)

 ---- 14 week goal ---
-- [ ] visualize standard deviation and mean together
+- [X] visualize standard deviation and mean together
-- [ ] identify the best parameter in each iteration
+- [X] identify the best parameter in each iteration
-- [ ] replace the random forest classifier with the nearest neighbor classifier
+- [X] replace the random forest classifier with the nearest neighbor classifier
-- [ ] inner cross-validation --> k=5 instead k=3
+- [X] inner cross-validation --> k=5 instead k=3
+- [X] find another visualize method for the confusion matrix

+---- 15 week goal ---
 - [ ] check the recursive feature elimination (RFE) method
+- [ ] try more parameters for GridSearchCV (SVM and LR)
+- [ ] get the fixed numbere of featurs based on the results
-- [ ] find another visualize method for the confusion matrix
+- [ ] normalaized confusion matrix

 Deliver thesis: Beginning of September - middle of July freeze code